Chilukuri-NeethuReddy/PRODIGY_DS_01/README.md

 Task 1: Data Visualization - Literacy Rates by Gender and Distribution This project demonstrates how to visualize the distribution of a categorical variable (gender) and a continuous variable (literacy rate) using a literacy rates dataset.
 The visualizations are created using pandas, matplotlib, and seaborn.

-Dataset
+Dataset:

 The dataset used in this project is the Literacy Rates dataset ,which can be found on Kaggle.

-Visualizations
+Visualizations:

 Average Literacy Rate by Gender: A bar chart that shows the average literacy rate for each gender in the dataset.
 Literacy Rate Distribution: A histogram that shows the distribution of literacy rates in the dataset.

-How to Run
+How to Run:

 Clone the repository.
 Ensure you have the necessary libraries installed (pandas, matplotlib, seaborn).
 Place the dataset (Literacy_rates.csv) in the same directory as the script.
 Run the script to generate the visualizations.

-Code
+Code:

 import pandas as pd
 import matplotlib.pyplot as plt import seaborn as sns